-The operating expenses reported for our Private Education Loans and Business Services segments are those that are directly attributable to the generation of revenues by those segments.
-The operating expenses for the FFELP Loans segment primarily represent an intercompany servicing charge from the Business Services segment and do not reflect our actual underlying costs incurred to service the loans.
-We include unallocated corporate overhead expenses and certain information technology costs (together referred to as "Overhead") as well as restructuring/other reorganization and regulatory-related costs in our Other segment.
-Overhead expenses primarily include executive management, the board of directors, accounting, finance, legal, human resources, compliance and risk management, stock-based compensation expense and certain information technology and infrastructure costs.
+The operating expenses reported for our Federal Education Loans, Consumer Lending and Business Processing segments are those that are directly attributable to the generation of revenues by those segments.
+We include unallocated shared services expenses as well as restructuring/other reorganization costs in our Other segment.
+Unallocated shared services expenses primarily include executive management, the board of directors, accounting, finance, legal, human resources, compliance and risk management, regulatory-related costs and stockbased compensation expense and certain information technology costs related to infrastructure and operations.
 Regulatory-related costs include actual settlement amounts as well as third-party professional fees we incur in connection with regulatory matters.